BDmajora/SimpleBlockMod/README.md

 * Soul Slate
   + Generates in the bottom half of the nether
   + Crafted from 4 soulsand
-* Brimstone
-  + Generates at the very bottom of the nether
-  + Extremely hard to mine, like old obsidian
-  + Crafted by blast smelting netherrack
 * More Slabs
   + 24 blocks now have slabs to go along with them
 * More Stairs